The All-in-One Owner’s Guide to Workflow Management Throughout the Construction Lifecycle

 - Associated documents are all captured in real-time and stored electronically

 At the end of the day, a project management system with configurable workflow management increases project efficiency, productivity and transparency among stakeholders, cost savings, and the chances of a project being completed on-time and on-budget.
-Invaluable to both the project manager and executive management in different ways, a project management solution upgrades traditionally manual workflows into a seamless process that syncs with document management requirements and reporting capabilities across the project lifecycle.
+Invaluable to both the project manager and executive management in different ways, a project management solution upgrades traditionally manual workflows into a seamless process that syncs with document management requirements and reporting capabilities across project lifecycles.
 For a project manager, customizable, repeatable workflows will save them hundreds of hours in tedious, manual work.

 For the executive (and more importantly to the board), a project management system provides the ability to report on project performance in real-time with complete accuracy.
 In the past, reporting on project performance was a very time-consuming process of data collection and verification across multiple sources.
 By the time a report is manually generated by the project manager, the data is old and outdated.
 In a project management system like e-Builder Enterprise, it’s one click to provide a real-time report of project performance.